All Episodes

 We don't want your political views.

-Used to be very, very bad to be a now it's a resume requirement that you be a liberal to be entertainment and that you be public about it, and they don't care about the box office.
+Now it's a resume requirement that you be a liberal to be entertainment and that you be public about it.

-Now sports is still that way.
+Now, sports is still that way.

 Michael Jordan, a big Democrat, he's never going to tell you that.

-We still don't know what Tiger Woods politics are, because everybody buys golf clubs, t-shirts, and golf shirts, all that kind of stuff, tennis shoes, so forth.
+We still don't know what Tiger Woods politics are because everybody buys golf clubs, t-shirts, and golf shirts, all that kind of stuff, tennis shoes, so forth.

-They want to sell everybody, they don't care.
+They want to sell everybody.

 But Hollywood, long time ago, gave up the ghost.